digital-asset/wallet-sample-app/README.md

 - triggers.dar

 ### Upload UI Zip File
-2. In addition we need to create `wallet-refapp-ui.zip` file by running `npm run zip` command from in the `ui` directory.
+2. In addition we need to create `wallet-refapp-ui.zip` file by running `npm run zip` command from the `ui` directory.
 This zip file contains the app UI and also needs to be uploaded to Daml Hub.
 ### Setup Admin Account from Daml Hub Console
 3. Setup Admin Account.
 From the Daml Hub console, click `Identities` and under `Default Parties` add the `UserAdmin`
 ![image](damlHubScreenshots/Identities.png)